riceissa/issarice.com/wiki/dating-style.md

 Here the creation date is not very useful, since all it tells you is when the author first came up with the idea to write the page -- something that would be more appropriately placed in a "History" or "Changelog" section on the page.
 Nor is the date of the latest edit very useful -- what if the latest edit just fixed a typo but added nothing substantive?
 For this reason, I like borrowing the idea of [versioning](https://en.wikipedia.org/wiki/Software_versioning) from software: in addition to releasing [all of the commits](https://github.com/riceissa/issarice.com), I can make the "date" be of some sort of milestone for the page.
+In practice I call this the "last substantive revision date".